It Can't Happen Here: Television

+Radio

+A four-part radio adaptation of the 2016 Berkeley Repertory Theatre stage version aired on public radio stations and on YouTube from October 13 through November 8, 2020, during the run-up to the Presidential election.
+Among the cast members were David Strathairn as Doremus Jessup.
+The free broadcast was "envisioned in part as a get-out-the-vote initiative."

+A six-part radio play version based on the book titled "It Happened Here 2024" started airing on October 2, 2024, in the United States, produced by WNYC Studios, a New York City NPR affiliate.
+Starring the voice talents of Tony Shalhoub, Edie Falco and John Turturro it adapts both the original book by Lewis and Richard Dresser's novel, "It Happened Here."
+The story revolves around the impacts of the rise of a fascist dictator in America, who is called "The Great Leader," and how the family and country were torn asunder by white nationalist violence and extremism.
+Episodes 1 and 2 were released on October 2 and the series plays on the NPR On the Media podcast.

+A British adaptation of the book for BBC Radio 4 aired on October 5, 2024.
+It stars Ben Miles as Jessup and Nathan Osgood as Windrip.

 Legacy

 Since its publication, It Can't Happen Here has been seen as a cautionary tale, starting with the 1936 presidential election and potential candidate Huey Long.

-In retrospect, Franklin D. Roosevelt's internment of Japanese Americans during World War II has been used as an example of "It can happen here".
+In retrospect, Franklin D. Roosevelt's internment of Japanese Americans during World War II has been used as an example of "It can happen here," despite nominally being a measure against the fascistic Empire of Japan.

 Frank Zappa and The Mothers of Invention released their first album Freak Out! in 1966 with the song "It Can't Happen Here".

-In May 1973, in the middle of the Watergate scandal, Knight Newspapers published an ad in their own and other publications, headlined "It Can't Happen Here" and emphasizing the importance of free press: "There is a struggle going on in this country.
+In May 1973, in the middle of the Watergate scandal, Knight Newspapers published an ad in their own and other publications, headlined "It Can't Happen Here" and emphasizing the importance of a free press: "There is a struggle going on in this country.
 It is not just a fight by reporters and editors to protect their sources.
 It is a fight to protect the public's right to know. [...]
 It can't happen here as long as the press remains an open conduit through which public information flows."
 Herbert Mitgang in his op-ed piece said "The headline of this ad is the title of a novel that keeps insinuating itself these days, not because of its literary qualities but because of its prescience."
 And that Lewis's point was "that home‐grown hypocrisy leads to a nice brand of home‐grown authoritarianism."

 Joe Conason's non-fiction book It Can Happen Here: Authoritarian Peril in the Age of Bush (2007) frequently quotes Lewis's book in relation to the presidency of George W. Bush.